Mrian07/Proyeksi/docs/installation-and-operations/configuration/repositories/README.md

 ### Permissions

-We create bare Git repositories in OpenProject with the [`--shared`](https://www.kernel.org/pub/software/scm/git/docs/git-init.html) option of `git-init` set to group-writable.
+We create bare Git repositories in ProyeksiApp with the [`--shared`](https://www.kernel.org/pub/software/scm/git/docs/git-init.html) option of `git-init` set to group-writable.
-Thus, if you use a separate user for Apache and OpenProject, they need to reside in a common group that is used for repository management.
+Thus, if you use a separate user for Apache and ProyeksiApp, they need to reside in a common group that is used for repository management.
 That group must be set in the `configuration.yml` (see above).

 ### Exemplary Apache Configuration

 We provide an example apache configuration.
 Some details are explained inline as comments.

-    # Load OpenProject per module used to authenticate requests against the user database.
+    # Load ProyeksiApp per module used to authenticate requests against the user database.
-    # Be sure that the OpenProjectAuthentication.pm script is located in your perl path.
+    # Be sure that the ProyeksiAppAuthentication.pm script is located in your perl path.
     PerlSwitches -I/srv/www/perl-lib -T
-    PerlLoadModule Apache::OpenProjectAuthentication
+    PerlLoadModule Apache::ProyeksiAppAuthentication

     <VirtualHost *:80>
       ErrorLog /var/log/apache2/error